Grimoldi/pyferrea-chassis/README.md

 It's main focus it towards:

-- granting a standard for application observability (logger, performance monitoring, tracing) -> chassis.helpers module.
+- granting a standard for application observability (logger, performance monitoring, tracing) -> ferrea.helpers module.
-- granting a standard for python classes (mainly models) -> models.models module.
+- granting a standard for python classes (mainly models) -> ferrea.models module.

 ## How to install